Vadim-Karpenko/django-admin-multilang/README.md

 # django-admin-multilang
-A really simple project that add availability in admin page to select language manually.
+A very simple project that adds the ability on the admin page to select a language manually.